-- A. Establish a strong civil service culture and practice based on exceptional customer service. - B. Continue to define and enhance customer service by all town employees through training and a commitment to a culture of excellence.
+- A. Establish a strong civil service culture and practice based on exceptional customer service. - B. Continue to define and enhance customer service by all town employees through training and a

-- C. Celebrate the value and virtue community service and highlight the contribution that public services makes to the development of a community. - D. Maintain and enhance a high quality town employee workforce through training and a commitment to best practices. - E. Train employees on proper safety protocols and best practices to protect residents, visitors, property owners and co-workers. - II.
-Each Mountain Village governmental department is responsive, accountable and accessible to citizens, clients and visitors. - A. Ensure all departments are accessible to citizens, clients and visitors from 8 a.m. to 5 p.m., Monday through Friday for administrative-oriented departments; 24 hours a day for public safety departments; and during operational hours for the Transportation Department. - B. Develop and maintain performance metrics with data on activities and accountability for each department. - C. Improve public communication and information about town services, event polices, and other towns matters, and conduct ongoing feedback strategies with the Mountain Village community regarding communication and public outreach. - D. Create department goals based on the Comprehensive Plan's related Vision Statements and the policies contained in the Comprehensive Plan.
+- commitment to a culture of excellence.

+- C. Celebrate the value and virtue

+community service and highlight

+the contribution that public

+services makes to the

+development of a community.

+- D. Maintain and enhance a high quality town employee workforce through training and a commitment to best practices.

+- E. Train employees on proper safety-

+protocols and best practices to-

+protect residents, visitors,

+property owners and co-workers.

+- II.
+Each Mountain Village governmental

+department is responsive,

+accountable and accessible to

+citizens, clients and visitors. - A. Ensure all departments are accessible to citizens, clients and visitors from 8 a.m. to 5 p.m.,

+Monday through Friday for administrative oriented departments; 24 hours a day for public safety departments; and during operational hours for the Transportation Department. - B. Develop and maintain

+performance metrics with data onactivities and accountability for

+each department.

+- C. Improve public communication

+and information about town

+services, event polices, and other

+towns matters, and conduct

+ongoing feedback strategies with

+the Mountain Village community

+regarding communication and

+public outreach.

+- D. Create department goals based on the Comprehensive Plan's related- Vision Statements and the policies contained in the Comprehensive- Plan.

+Intent: Town has a Code of Ethics that exceeds the expectations in this section.

+Edit: Remove section.

+Intent: Town has a Code of Ethics that exceeds the expectations in this section.

+Edit: Remove section.

-- E. Require detailed, long-term capital planning for all town-owned, operated and maintained infrastructure and town facilities for sound fiscal planning and well maintained and safe infrastructure. - F. Create an efficient, business-like town government that is fiscally responsible, with the most efficient use of limited tax and other revenue as a very important priority. - 1.
-Ensure adequate reserve funds for all town-owned, managed and maintained infrastructure through detailed capital planning. - III.
-All town employees and representatives act with honesty, integrity, respect and professionalism. - A. Maintain high ethical standards and respect in the conduct of all business. - IV.
-Mountain Village takes a leadership role to develop partnerships with the Town of Telluride, San Miguel County, Montrose County and other local and regional stakeholders to promote sustainable, well-planned communities.
+- E. Require detailed, long term capital planning for all town owned, operated and maintained infrastructure and town facilities for sound fiscal planning and well maintained and safe infrastructure.

+- F. Create an efficient, business-like town government that is fiscally responsible, with the most efficient use of limited tax and other revenue as a very important priority.

+- Ensure adequate reserve

+funds for all town-owned,

+managed and maintained

+infrastructure through detailedcapital planning.

+- HI.
+All town employees and

+representatives act with honesty,

+integrity, respect and professionalism.

+- A. Maintain high ethical standards and respect in the conduct of all business.

+- IV.
+Mountain Village takes a leadership

+role to develop partnerships with the

+Town of Telluride, San Miguel County,

+Montrose County and other local and

+- regional stakeholders to promote sustainable, well-planned communities.

-- A. Work with the Town of Telluride, San Miguel County and regional stakeholders to create a plan that addresses regional issues such as transportation, parking, air, infrastructure, natural hazards, economic development and community facility needs. - B. Foster inter-jurisdictional relationships, communication and planning. - V. Mountain Village creates and instills a culture of community and community service that encourages more volunteerism and citizen participation in Mountain Village's town government. - A. Create a better sense of community and civic vitality by improving the quality of the town's social infrastructure that consists of networks of organizations and institutions, community gathering places, bonds of friendship and neighborliness, civility, access to information, opportunities for civic and electoral engagement and opportunities for philanthropic giving.
+- A. Work with the Town of Telluride,

+San Miguel County and regional

+stakeholders to create a plan that

+addresses regional issues such as

+transportation, parking, air,

+infrastructure, natural hazards,

+economic development and

+community facility needs.

+- B. Foster inter-jurisdictional relationships, communication and planning.

+- Mountain Village creates and instills a culture of community and community service that encourages more volunteerism and citizen participation in Mountain Village's town government.

+- A. Create a better sense of

+community and civic vitality by

+improving the quality of the town's

+social infrastructure that consists

+of networks of organizations and

+institutions, community gathering

+places, bonds of friendship and

+- neighborliness, civility, access to information, opportunities for civic and electoral engagement and opportunities for philanthropic giving.
 Together, all of these elements create a welcoming, engaging, informed, and inclusive community where residents identify Mountain Village as their home and a place where they belong, feeling connected to friends and the community.